Sales and Marketing Alignment FAQ?

 How do you align sales and marketing processes?

-Process alignment starts with mapping the complete revenue journey from first touch to closed deal, identifying every handoff point, and establishing clear criteria for progression.
+Process alignment starts with mapping the complete revenue journey from first touch to closed deal, identifying every handoff point, and establishing clear criteria for progression at each one.
 Create shared definitions for each demand state and document exactly what information must transfer at each stage.
 Marketing must provide lead scoring rationale while sales commits to response timeframes.
+Both sides have obligations.

 What are sales and marketing SLAs?